 If there was one thing I could immediately improve about the Windows operating system, it would be its error messages.
 While I’m sure there are deep-rooted technical reasons why we get gibberish for error messages, it sure would be nice to have a descriptive error message written in plain English.
 Maybe one day.
 Until then, hopefully this article helps you diagnose your own error messages.

-Make sure to use this newfound knowledge to enhance your deployments with PDQ Deploy and PDQ Inventory.
+Make sure to use this newfound knowledge to enhance your deployments with PDQ Connect or PDQ Deploy & Inventory.
 Not already a proud member of the PDQ family?
 No problem!
-You can try out Deploy and Inventory for free for 14 days.
+Try it free for 14 days.